 The College offers excellent preparation for graduate, professional study in a number of disciplines.
 Students who are planning to attend graduate professional schools select an undergraduate major that enables them to meet the admission requirements of the program and work carefully to meet specific course requirements and grade point averages required for consideration for admission.

-Students seeking admission to one of the college's graduate health professional programs in athletic training, exercise physiology, health information management, nursing, occupational therapy, or physical therapy should work closely with advisers to ensure that they meet undergraduate degree requirements as well as specific program prerequisites.
+Students seeking admission to one of the College's graduate health professional programs in athletic training, exercise physiology, health information management, health informatics, nursing, occupational therapy, or physical therapy physician assistant studies or social work should work closely with advisers to ensure that they meet undergraduate degree requirements as well as specific program prerequisites.

 Students seeking admission to law school may major in any one of a number of academic disciplines.
 These students will participate and assist with an active pre-law program and with a student-governed Pre-Law Society.
 The Pre-Law Society, under the guidance of its faculty adviser, will mentor and guide pre-law students through all steps of the law school application process.
 The Pre-Law Society also sponsors workshops and speakers, as well as other opportunities to explore and examine the legal profession.